-Nutrition strategies to help reduce your risk of breast cancer in observance of breast cancer awareness month.
+Nutrition for breast cancer prevention: Nutrition strategies to help reduce your risk of breast cancer in observance of breast cancer awareness month.

 October is a special month that is near and dear to my family.
 We are so lucky to be able to celebrate my mom and my aunt Melinda as survivors of breast cancer!
 I know that some are not so fortunate, however.
 Breast cancer is an extremely prevalent and devastating disease that is important for us to pay attention to.
 As women, we need to take charge of our health and try to prevent and defeat breast cancer.
-In honor of Breast Cancer Awareness Month this October, I thought I’d share a few statistics, as well as some tips on nutrition for prevention of breast cancer.
+In honor of Breast Cancer Awareness Month this October, I thought I’d share a few statistics, as well as some tips on nutrition for breast cancer prevention.
 These are claims backed by scientific evidence, so I’ve included the references.

 Breast Cancer Statistics*: